 ReSharper provides plenty of different features, and if necessary, you can disable most of them in ReSharper options.
 So the general rule here is: if you have any performance problems, disable features you do not use.

-Open ReSharper options () and configure the preferences as follows:
+Open ReSharper options (Alt+R O) and configure the preferences as follows:

 code inspection.
 Here is what you can disable, starting from minimum disabled features:: on this options page, you can disable various aspects of

 In the Elements to skip section, you can specify files and folders that should be ignored by code inspection.
-Note that you can also add the current file to the ignore list by pressing Ctrl+Shift+Alt+8.
+Note that you can also add the current file to the ignore list by pressing Control+Alt+Shift+D8.
 Pressing the shortcut again will re-enable the inspection for this file.
 If you want to bind a different shortcut for this operation, look for the

 If you have some projects that contain third-party code or frozen code, which is not going to be changed, you can exclude these projects from indexing in the Projects to ignore section.

 Store solution caches in: selector, choose 'System TEMP' or any custom folder.
 If your solution is not under a VCS, you can also choose 'Solution folder'.
-It is not recommended to choose a custom folder.
-The problem with the 'User local settings folder' %LOCALAPPDATA% is that Visual Studio's directory watcher is triggered each time ReSharper writes to this folder, which happens very often.: in the
+It is recommended to choose a custom folder.
+The problem with the 'User local settings folder' %LOCALAPPDATA% is that Visual Studio's directory watcher could be triggered when ReSharper writes to this folder, which happens very often.: in the